GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/index.md

      - Domain specific concepts in
          - Genetics, Genomics and DNA Sequencing
          - Variant Calling (covers in [Genomics Data Carpentry Workshop](https://datacarpentry.org/genomics-workshop/))
-         - RNA sequencing and data analysis ( covers in [RNA-Seq Data Analysis Workshop](https://genomicsaotearoa.github.io/RNA-seq-workshop/))
+         - RNA sequencing and data analysis ( covers in [RNA-Seq Data Analysis Workshop](https://genomicsaotearoa.github.io/RNA-seq-data-analysis-workflow/))

 <br>

 !!! screwdriver-wrench "Setup"

     Workshop material is designed to run on REANNZ HPC.
+You do not need to do anything in advance.
 <br>

 !!! rectangle-list "Content"